Geral-Yuan/Rush_Hour/README.md

 2. execute the program by `./main`.

-## To do:

-add the feature that can show the solution step by step when user click another button

-use file I/O to allow users save their design

-allow users go back design scene by clicking a button
+## How to use

+Places cars and trucks onto the board by dragging them by mouse and rotate them by any key of keyboard.
+You can also load the predesign board by "Load" button and clear the board by "Clear" button.

+Click "Start" button the confirm your design and switch to the solving scene.

+Click "Solve" button to show the solving animation and click "last step" or "next step" to stop animation and show the solution step by step.

+Click "Design" button to go back for your next try.